adameus03/q35_analysis/analysis.md

   - Enable = 1

 So now, the offsets in the chipset configuration registers memory map (as specified in ICH9 datasheet section 10.1) are prepared to be treated as relative to physical address 0xd0000 (we get a clue about this from the upcoming `movw $0x4,0x3410(%si)` instruction (see below) and seeking the 3410 offset in the ICH9 datasheet).
 What happens next?
-We'll analyse the further instructions (with the help of the 10.1 chipset configuration registers documentation in the ICH9 datasheet).
+We'll analyse the further instructions as much as we can with the help of the 10.1 chipset configuration registers documentation in the ICH9 datasheet).

 ```
-1ffad1:	8c d9                	movw   %ds,%cx
+1ffad1:	8c d9                	movw   %ds,%cx # Save ds for restoring later
-1ffad3:	8b fa                	movw.s %dx,%di
+1ffad3:	8b fa                	movw.s %dx,%di # Save dx for restoring later
 1ffad5:	66 b8 f0 f8 00 80    	movl   $0x8000f8f0,%eax
 1ffadb:	ba f8 0c             	movw   $0xcf8,%dx
 1ffade: 66 ef                   outl   %eax,(%dx) # enables the configuration space for D31:F0 (function 0) using the north bridge.
 Precisely we are targeting the RCBA register of the north bridge
 1ffae0: 83 c2 04                addw   $0x4,%dx
 1ffae3: 66 ed                   inl    (%dx),%eax # obtain a configuration data window for the RCBA register
-1ffae5: 66 8b d8                movl.s %eax,%ebx # save the CDW for later
+1ffae5: 66 8b d8                movl.s %eax,%ebx # save the CDW to enable restoring it later
 1ffae8:	66 b8 01 00 0d 00    	movl   $0xd0001,%eax
 1ffaee:	66 ef                	outl   %eax,(%dx) # Enable RCBA base address = 0xd0000
 1ffaf0:	be 00 00             	movw   $0x0,%si